-Print Process and Portfolio Lab ART 315 3 crs.
-2 hrs.
+Print Process and Portfolio Lab ART 315

 This course covers two topics essential for students who intend on pursuing careers in graphic design: prepress production and portfolio design.
 Students will learn the art and science of preparing and optimizing graphic files for print on commercial offset lithography printers as well as on personal inkjet printers.
 This course will also guide students through the creation of a cohesive design portfolio, showcasing their creative and technical skills.
-Prerequisite: (RRT 101 and ART 203) or departmental permission
+Prerequisite: [ART 101 and ART 203] or departmental permission

-Commercial Photography and Career Strategies
+Commercial Photography and Career Strategies ART 335 3 crs.
+3 hrs.